Kennishead railway station: Facilities

-The station is unmanned and has only basic amenities (waiting shelters, bench seating and a customer help point on each platform).
+The station is unstaffed and has only basic amenities (waiting shelters, bench seating and a customer help point on each platform).
 Train running information is also offered via digital CIS displays, timetable posters and automated announcements.
 No level access is available to either platform – both entrances have steep ramps from the street and the footbridge linking them has steps.

 Three bike racks can also be located on Platform 2, which are uncovered.

 Services

-The station has a half-hourly service in each direction on weekdays (hourly in the evenings which extends to Kilmarnock, one of which Monday to Friday only extends to Dumfries), to Glasgow and Barrhead/Kilmarnock, alternating every 30 minutes.
+The station has a half-hourly service in each direction on weekdays (hourly in the evenings, which extends to Kilmarnock, with one Monday to Friday only extending to Dumfries), to Glasgow and Barrhead/Kilmarnock, alternating every 30 minutes.
 Connections for stations to Kilmarnock and the south are available at Barrhead when not on a through train.

 Kilmarnock services run through this station non-stop every hour in each direction during the day, only stopping at Barrhead and Glasgow Central.

-As of 19th February 2023, on Sundays there is an hourly service in each direction between Glasgow Central and Kilmarnock, calling all stations, with one of these services extending to Carlisle.
+As of 19 February 2023, on Sundays, there is an hourly service in each direction between Glasgow Central and Kilmarnock, calling all stations, with one of these services extending to Carlisle.